noahehall/multicloud/patternsSystem.md

 ## N-tier

-- substacks services based on the flow of data, each stack/tier/layer exists at a different level of abstraction and is responsibile for a specific
+- stack services based on the flow of data, each stack/tier/layer exists at a different level of abstraction and is responsibile for a specific
   - tier: abstracts services by what they are, instead of what they do, so still some duplication exists over service-oriented architectures
     - the bottom tier(s) generally closer to the data and provides services to the tier above it
-    - increase the number of tiers depending on the complexity of the model & types of requests & optmizations required
   - data flows down from the requester until it reaches a lower tier that can respond to the request
   - a common theme being the hierarchical and layered flow of data, generally unidirectional but in some patterns biderirectional (e.g. server sent events)
-  - each tier can have its own HECCYA description
 - common to think of N-Tier architectures through
   - presentation: UI and pure UI logic; usually the presentation of the business logic solution to external users
   - business: the logic of the problem domain, what does the application do?
   - data: database related stuff
+- common goals
+  - increase the number of tiers depending on the complexity of the model & types of requests & optmizations required
+  - introduce extra layers of defense between attackers and your sensitive resources
+    - the most sensitive data should be at the bottom of the stack

 ### layered